KerrLab/kerrlab.github.io/_people/katie_dickinson.md

 email: "katiejd8@uw.edu"
 twitter: katie_jane_d
 image: "/images/people/katie_dickinson.png"
-long_blurb: "I am interested in exploring the evolution of social behaviors, such as altruism, cooperation, communication, spite etc. Altruism appears to be the opposite of natural selection and survival of the fittest.
-Why would an organism improve the fitness of another at a cost to itself?
-Yet, cooperation and altruism is widespread in nature.
-A fascinating question is how cooperation or altruist behavior can evolve and be maintained in the presence of “cheaters,” individuals who take but do not contribute.
+long_blurb: "I am assisting with the development and implementation of authentic research labs to be incorporated into the introductory biology series at the UW (HHMI 'STEM Dawgs' project).
+These course-based undergraduate research experiences (CURE) - are based on experimental evolution in the bacterium Escherichia coli.

-My research focuses on the bacterium Pseudomonas aeruginosa which is an opportunistic pathogen and can cause of disease for immunocompromised people (such as burns victims).
-It is also the major cause of lung infection in people with cystic fibrosis.
-In particular, I am interested in the social lives of bacteria and their consequences for disease, the evolution of virulence, and antibiotic resistance.
+I am also interested in the social lives of bacteria and their consequences for disease, the evolution of virulence, and antibiotic resistance."

-See here for a BEACON blog post on my work using microbes to explore public good production."
 sort_order: 1
 short_blurb: Researcher, Lab Manager, Administrator
 ---